Even Agilists find it hard to argue that the concept of a critical path is not valuable.

 Putting undue emphasis on critical path items when the underlying plan is incomplete or poorly modeled, can quickly cause improper resource allocation, scheduling issues or worse.

-The second fundamental characteristic is that the critical patDiverging path out of the woods - 20140221h is not static.
+The second fundamental characteristic is that the critical path is not static.

 Semantically, most of us associate a path with a course or route which is assumed to be fixed.
 And at the time the critical path is determined, this assumption is true.